Chapter 20: Conclusions and Confusions:

 (This is yet another deception.
 First of all, the movie is told from the perspective of New Orleans DA Jim Garrison, and accurately depicts his conclusion--not necessarily Oliver Stone's, or those of his viewers--that those people and organizations were involved in a conspiracy.
 Second of all, the bit about Robert Kennedy is just cruel.
 Specter knew full well that, with the death of his brother, Attorney General Robert Kennedy stepped aside to take care of his extended family.
 He knew full well, furthermore, that FBI Director J. Edgar Hoover stopped reporting to Kennedy at this time.
 Now, he also knew that Robert Kennedy soon after sought the Presidency--whereby he would finally be in a position to investigate his brother's death without the interference of Lyndon Johnson and J. Edgar Hoover--and that he was murdered before he could reach this objective.
 So where does Specter get off judging Robert Kennedy and his failure to act?
-Is there a statute of limitations on revenge, whereby any brother of a President who refuses to track down his brother's killers--at great risk to himself and his family--within 3 years of his brother's murder is a loyal brother, but one who waits 4 years or more is "indifferent" to his brothers' murder?
+Is there a statute of limitations on revenge, whereby any brother of a President who tracks down his brother's killers--at great risk to himself and his family--within 3 years of his brother's murder is a loyal brother, but one who waits 4 years or more is "indifferent" to his brothers' murder?
 Of course not.
 Specter's pretending Robert Kennedy was in control of the FBI, and that his failure to seek revenge in a timely manner means he supported the Warren Commission's conclusions, is both dishonest and disgusting.)

 If that far-flung conspiracy involving so many agencies and people could be kept secret for more than two decades, it would have been the most successful undertaking of the U.S. government in its 200-year history.